Savage (EP): Promotion and release

 On September 14, 2021, Savage was made available for pre-order in three versions: P.O.S, Synk Dive, and Hallucination Quest.
 From September 23 to 25, the Hallucination Quest version of concept photos for the extended play was released.
 Synk Dive version and additional Hallucination Quest concept photos were released on September 26 and 29, respectively.
 The EP tracklist was revealed on September 27.
 The teaser for the music video of the lead single of the same name was released on October 4.
 The album was released on October 5, 2021, in physical and digital formats.
 The music video for lead single "Savage", directed by 725 (SL8 Visual Lab), was released on SM Entertainment's YouTube channel in conjunction with the release of the EP.
-On October 5, Aespa held a live event called "SYNK DIVE: aespa Savage SHOWCASE" on YouTube to introduce the EP and communicate with their fans.
+On October 5, Aespa held a live event called "Synk Dive: Aespa 'Savage' Showcase" on YouTube to introduce the EP and communicate with their fans.
 The group also performed on NBC's The Kelly Clarkson Show on October 16, their broadcast debut on US network television.

 Critical reception

 AllMusic critic David Crone stated that the EP is "a glitchy, futuristic take on the K-Pop mini-album" that continues to "demonstrate the star power of Aespa's leading foursome".
 Tamar Herman of the South China Morning Post summarized Savage as "cohesive listening experience" that is "invigorating and satisfying", adding it was "successful in showcasing what the members of Aespa have to offer as one of most ambitious newer female K-pop acts out there."
 She also included it on her list of best K-pop releases of October 2021.
-Carmen Chin of NME awarded the EP four stars out of five, writing that "Savage's brand of vibrant, punchy electronic pop falls perfectly in sync with the unconventionality aespa have so boldly presented in their one year as a group."
-MTV's Regina Kim stated that "Savage provides a sonic backdrop that exists outside this imagined world," and added that the mini album is "giving listeners glimpses into an overarching fable."
-In her review for PopMatters, Ana Clara Ribeiro described Savage as "a well-scripted, high-budget cyberpunk film" that "doesn't necessarily make you feel good, but it is good, and that’s why you watch it" because it "entertains and fascinates."
+Carmen Chin of NME awarded the EP four stars out of five, writing that "Savage's brand of vibrant, punchy electronic pop falls perfectly in sync with the unconventionality Aespa have so boldly presented in their one year as a group."
+MTV's Regina Kim stated that "Savage provides a sonic backdrop that exists outside this imagined world," and added that the EP is "giving listeners glimpses into an overarching fable."
+In her review for PopMatters, Ana Clara Ribeiro described Savage as "a well-scripted, high-budget cyberpunk film" that "doesn't necessarily make you feel good, but it is good, and that's why you watch it" because it "entertains and fascinates."
 She also named the track "I'll Make You Cry" a highlight on the EP.